reaktor/chef-ruby_pkg/README.md

 Requirements
 ------------

-Should work on all Debian based Linux distributions.
-Support for some other platforms (that ruby_build and [fpm](https://github.com/jordansissel/fpm) support) is planned.
+Should work on Debian and Enterprise Linux based distributions.
+Other platforms (that ruby_build and [fpm](https://github.com/jordansissel/fpm) support) should be possible to add.
 Please open an [issue](https://github.com/reaktor/chef-ruby_pkg/issues) or pull request if interested.

 Requires [ruby_build](http://community.opscode.com/cookbooks/ruby_build) and [fpm-tng](http://community.opscode.com/cookbooks/fpm-tng) community cookbooks.